 Works well for: pothos, philodendron, tradescantia, begonia, impatiens, most soft-stemmed tropicals.

 If you are propagating a pothos and want to know which variety you have, that can matter here.
 Some trailing varieties like Marble Queen root a little more slowly than Golden or Neon.
-The pothos varieties guide can help if you are unsure what you are working with.
+The pothos varieties guide can help if you are unsure what you are working with, and the propagate pothos guide walks through node placement and transfer timing in more detail.

 How to do it